The Element Neon

 Neon in the Periodic Table

-The element neon is a noble gas in group 18 on the periodic table.
-Therefore, it has 8 valence electrons and its electron configuration is [He]2s22p6.
-It is located in the p-block in the second period and its atomic number is 10.
+The element neon, with atomic symbol Ne, is a noble gas in group 18 on the periodic table.
+Like the other noble gases it has a full outer shell with 8 valence electrons and its electron configuration is [He]2s22p6.
+It is located in the p-block in the second period.
+Neon’s atomic number is 10.

 Neon’s Cooling Capacity